eigentaylor/eigentaylor.github.io/_previews/2026-04-02-approval-only.md

 ### The State of the Reform Movement

 We are in a critical moment right now.
 RCV is facing wide backlash and is now banned in [19 states](https://ballotpedia.org/Ranked-choice_voting_(RCV)){:target="_blank"} across the country (and has been rejected by voters in ballot propositions in red *and* blue states).
-The ["Make Elections Great Again Act"](https://ballot-access.org/2026/02/01/congressional-bill-to-ban-ranked-choice-voting-in-federal-elections-2/) is currently making its way through Congress and would ban *any voting system except Choose-one*.
-Voters are increasingly skeptical of electoral reform, and I think we have *one* chance to pivot.
+The ["Make Elections Great Again Act"](https://ivn.us/posts/11-ways-mega-act-congress-tries-control-how-you-vote-2026-02-06) is currently accumulating sponsors and would ban *any voting system except Choose-one*, despite being framed specifically to target RCV.
+Other systems are being brought into the crossfire, and voters are increasingly skeptical of electoral reform.
+We might have *one* chance to pivot.

 If we make the wrong move now and rally behind a system that is too complex, too new, or insufficiently tested, and the voters reject it, then we may lose the opportunity to make meaningful electoral reform progress in the near future.
 The political capital and public trust required to push through reform are finite and waning.
 Let's not squander them on a system that may fail to gain public trust when we have a tested, simple, and provably legitimate option right in front of us: Approval voting.